University of Santo Tomas Faculty of Medicine and Surgery: History

+From 1871 until 1927, the Faculty of Medicine and Surgery conducted its classes in the Intramuros campus of the University of Santo Tomas.
 It was also associated with the San Juan de Dios Hospital which functioned as the faculty's clinical arm as decreed by King Alfonso of Spain on October 29, 1875.
 This setup continued until 1941 when the Japanese took over Quezon Institute and transferring all of its medical staff and patients to San Juan de Dios Hospital.
 Clinical training during this time was in partnership with Saint Paul Hospital in Intramuros until the walled city's destruction during the Liberation of Manila.

+After the war, the entire school moved to the present campus, occupying the four-story building it now resides in.
+Today, the Medicine Building, later renamed the St. Martin de Porres Building, features eleven lecture halls, seven laboratories, a dissection hall, an Ossarium, the Medicine Museum, and the Anatomy and Pathology galleries.
+It also includes a large 1,200-seat auditorium, a 350-seat Continuing Medical Education auditorium, a medical library, a learning resources unit, a building for the Research Center for the Health Sciences, and numerous shared classrooms with the UST College of Nursing and the UST College of Rehabilitation Sciences.

 With the reopening of the faculty in Sampaloc campus, it experienced substantial growth.
 In 1932, the faculty began to accept female students and by 1937, about 30 women physicians graduated.

 The faculty consistently ranks among the top performing medical schools in the country.